-Narrow escape: Woman almost decapitated on icy crash with 6yo in the car
+Narrow escape: Woman almost decapitated on icy crash with 4yo in the car

 Brown left her house at about 7.45am one day late last month.

-She had her sister beside her in the car and her 6-year-old daughter in the back.
+She had her sister beside her in the car and her 4-year-old daughter in the back.

 Brown drove down Fea St, as she had done every day since she moved down from Manawatū about two months ago.